amanshresthaa/corner-houseLP/docs/IMAGES_README.md

 URL conventions
 - Dishes keep a stable virtual path (legacy compatible):
   - `/images/dishes/:path*` → `/images/food/:path*`
-- Slideshow images are served directly from categorized folders under `/images/slideshow/...`.
+- Slideshow images are served directly from `/images/slideshow/<filename>` (flat structure for the curated set).

 Future (optional) physical re‑org
 - If/when you want, we can physically move binaries into the virtualized structure; no code changes required thanks to the registry and rewrites.